Professional practice

 • Advising former employee in respect of potential grounds for setting aside a settlement agreement and potential claims following issue of shares by his former employer.

-He had previous experience of employment matters when training as a solicitor, having worked as part of a highly ranked employment law team on the defence of various tribunal claims and an appeal to the EAT.
+• He had previous experience of employment matters when training as a solicitor, having worked as part of a highly ranked employment law team.

 Human rights & civil liberties

-• Uzbek Forum for Human Rights v Secretary of State for International Trade: acting (led by Hugh Mercer KC and Alison Macdonald KC, alongside Prof Panos Koutrakos, instructed by Bindmans) for the Uzbek Forum for Human Rights in its application for permission for judicial review.
-The claim concerns EU and UK rules regarding imports of cotton from Uzbekistan and advances various challenges to the UK and/or EU regimes connected to the presence of forced labour in the Uzbek cotton industry.
-The claim raises a number of issues concerning what international law requires in respect of imports where there is a concern that goods are the product of forced labour / modern slavery.
+• Uzbek Forum for Human Rights v Secretary of State for International Trade: led by Hugh Mercer KC and Alison Macdonald KC, alongside Prof Panos Koutrakos, instructed by Bindmans) for the claimant in an application for permission for judicial review of UK rules regarding cotton imports from Uzbekistan.
+The claim advanced various challenges to the UK and/or EU import regimes, based on the alleged presence of forced labour in the Uzbek cotton industry, and raised a number of issues concerning what international law requires where there is a concern that imported goods are the product of forced labour / modern slavery.

 • Advised, as sole counsel, in respect of the compatibility with the ECHR and international law of an asset freeze connected to alleged support for terrorist activities.

-• Junior counsel in Janah v Libya [2015] EWCA Civ 33 in the Court of Appeal and initially on appeal to the Supreme Court, which concerned the compatibility of UK law on state immunity in respect of employment law claims with the ECHR and EU Charter of Fundamental Rights.
+• Janah v Libya [2015] EWCA Civ 33: junior counsel in the Court of Appeal and initially on appeal to the Supreme Court in this case, which concerned the compatibility of UK law on state immunity in respect of employment law claims with the ECHR and EU Charter of Fundamental Rights.

 • Application relating to the conduct of a High Court trial which required the right to privacy to be balanced against the right to a fair trial.

-• Junior counsel in application for permission to appeal in ZZ v Home Secretary (raising Article 8 issues).
+• Junior counsel in application for permission to appeal in ZZ v Home Secretary (Article 8).

-• Assisted various senior counsel (both within and outside chambers) with preparation of opinion considering, among other things, the compliance of trial in absentia with Article 14 ICCPR, the reliance that could be placed on a conviction in absentia to request mutual legal assistance from other states, and whether other states would themselves breach international law by providing such assistance.
+• Assisted various senior counsel with preparation of opinion considering, among other things, the compliance of trial in absentia with Article 14 ICCPR, the reliance that could be placed on a conviction in absentia to request mutual legal assistance from other states, and whether other states would themselves breach international law by providing such assistance.

 Prior to coming to the Bar, Peter gained experience of cases in this field in his role as judicial assistant at the Supreme Court, being involved in such cases as Al Rawi v Security Service / Tariq v Home Office (Article 6 ECHR), Cadder v Her Majesty’s Advocate (Article 6 ECHR), London Borough of Hounslow v Powell (Article 8 ECHR), Adams v Secretary of State for Justice (Article 14(6) ICCPR), McCaughey & Anr (Re an application for judicial review) (Article 2 ECHR)